Chapter 1, Law 1

 outlets for his violent tendencies.

-One other related source comes to mind.
+Another related source comes to mind.
 In Proverbs 22:6, King Solomon

 exhorts: "Instruct a lad according to his way; also when he is old he will

 not depart from it."
-The Vilna Gaon (R. Eliyahu Kramer, 18th Century
+The Vilna Gaon (R. Eliyahu Kramer, 18th Century leader

-in vain attempt to mass produce children who all look and behave alike.
+attempt to mass produce children who all look and behave alike.